KediDili/VanillaPlusProfessions/features.md

 -
 -

+For Mod Authors: If you're a custom NPC author and want your NPC(s) affected by this talent, you need to add an entry to Insider Info's data.
+The format DOES NOT accept context tags or category IDs.
+You can get the target path for the data by using the ``ContentPaths`` token.
+The key must be the NPC's internal name, and the value should be a space-delimited list of UNQUALIFIED item IDs.
+For exp: ``"Abigail": "123 456 789 102 425"``
 - Gift of Friendship
+The villagers will start giving you gifts after you're close enough to them to show their gratitude.
+The gifts are usually the villagers' loved and liked gifts.

+For Mod Authors: If you're a custom NPC author and want your NPC(s) affected by this talent, you should add a CT response for ``VPP.GiftOfFriendship`` in their dialogue file, with a when condition if they have 8 hearts or above with the farmer.
+You're allowed to make it less or more than 8 hearts depending on how your character is like, its just what I set vanilla NPCs to react to.
 - Haute Cuisine
 Increases sell prices of cooked food.
 Doubles the sell price of cooking category objects, there's nothing you need to do add compatibility with this talent.

 - Mini Fridge, Big Space
 Increase storage space for mini-fridges.
+Makes it so that mini-fridges will act like big chests.

+For Mod Authors: There's nothing you need to do add compatibility with this talent.
 - Good Eats
 Allows for two food buffs and two drink buffs simultaneously.

+For Mod Authors: There's nothing you need to do add compatibility with this talent.
 - Lost And Found
 Reading lost books after they've been found gives you daily buffs, reading another book while one will override the previous book buff and the buffs will be removed next day.
 Here are the buffs for vanilla lost books:
 --